stjude-rust-labs/sprocket.bio/subcommands/test.md

 WDL tasks and workflows often take file inputs, so the Sprocket unit testing framework has attempted to make it as easy as possible to reference "test fixtures" from test YAML.

 Fixtures are located relative to a WDL workspace's root, at `<workspace>/test/fixtures/`.
 A WDL workspace is very similar to a git repository (a directory can be both a WDL workspace and a git repo), in that it is simply a directory on your local filesystem with a collection of WDL documents within it.
 These WDL documents can be arbitrarily nested and Sprocket will recursively search the workspace for all files with a `.wdl` extension and an associated YAML file.
 The `test/fixtures/` directory will always be loaded as the "origin" from which all files are expected to be located.
-This means that your test YAML can live near the WDL source it is testing, but test files remain isolated relative to the workspace root, preventing clutter in your source directories.
+This means that your test YAML can live near the WDL source it is testing, but test fixtures remain isolated relative to the workspace root, preventing clutter in your source directories.

 Let's return to the "kitchen_sink" example test defined earlier: one of the inputs sections looks like: